ValarDragon/CTF-Crypto/README.md

 This contains the code I use to perform various Cryptography Attacks in CTFs.
 This only contains attacks on common cryptography systems, not custom cryptosystems / hashing functions made by the CTF creators.

-All code is designed for python3, though it likely can be modified for python2 by removing timeouts.
+The RSA tool is designed for python3, though it likely can be modified for python2 by removing timeouts.
+The files with Sage in the name are designed for sage. the `.sage` extension is the human readable version, the `Sage.py` version is the preparsed version which you can import into sage.

 ## RSA Tool